zhanght021/RPT/README.md

 ---
 ## Quick Start: Using siamreppoints

-Download models[()] and put the siamreppoints.model in the correct directory in experiments
+Download pretrained models and put the siamreppoints.model in the correct directory in experiments

 ```bash
 cd siamreppoints/tools